isomerpages/nlb-eyeonasia/_india-know-living/02-entertainment-in-india.md

 [**New kings of the world: Dispatches from Bollywood, Dizi, and K-Pop**](http://nlb.overdrive.com/media/4920167){:target="_blank"}

 This is a book about the new arbiters of mass culture - India’s Bollywood films, Turkey’s soap operas (dizi), and South Korea’s pop music.
-Reporter and writer Fatima Bhutto profiles Shah Rukh Khan, popular actor, teasing out insights into the new global pop culture phenomenon that is Bollywood.
+Reporter and writer Fatima Bhutto profiles Shah Rukh Khan, a popular actor in India, teasing out insights into the new global pop culture phenomenon that is Bollywood.

 Retrieved from OverDrive. *myLibrary* ID is required to access this ebook.